Cyclone Mocha is strengthening in the Bay of Bengal and heading toward the world's largest refugee camp | News Channel 3-12

 Cyclone Mocha is the first to form in the Bay this year and is expected to strengthen further before making landfall on Sunday, likely in western Myanmar’s Rakhine state, near the border with Bangladesh.

-According to the Joint Typhoon Warning Center, Mocha is moving due north at 11 kilometers per hour (7 miles per hour) and is expected to strengthen over the next 24 hours to become the equivalent of a category 1 Atlantic hurricane.
+According to the Joint Typhoon Warning Center, Mocha strengthened Friday into the equivalent of a category 1 Atlantic hurricane and is moving north at 11 kilometers per hour (7 miles per hour).

 India’s Meteorological Department said Friday Mocha had intensified into a very severe cyclonic storm and warned fishermen and trawlers against sailing far into the Bay over the coming days.